AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 If you are knowledgeable in deploying infrastructure-as-code using Terraform, you may prefer or find it more convenient in some circumstances to launch the Aviatrix CoPilot VM/instance using a Terraform script rather than via the CSP marketplace.

-This section provides a summary of steps for launching a CoPilot single instance (simple deployment) using Terraform.
-For detailed instructions, please refer to the documentation for the Aviatrix Terraform Module for CoPilot on GitHub here: https://github.com/AviatrixSystems/terraform-modules-copilot.
-This section is only a summary of steps.
+This section only provides a summary of steps for launching a CoPilot single instance (simple deployment) using Terraform.
+Please refer to the documentation for the Aviatrix Terraform Module for CoPilot on GitHub here: https://github.com/AviatrixSystems/terraform-modules-copilot for the most current and detailed instructions.

 If you want to launch a CoPilot cluster (clustered, fault tolerant deployment) using Terraform, this is supported only for AWS at this time.